alex/what-happens-when/README.rst

 - The USB circuitry of the keyboard is powered by the 5V supply provided over pin 1 from the computer's USB host controller.

+- The keyboard detects that "enter" was pressed and generates a keycode integer, in this case 40.
+This code is defined in Table 44 of the `Universal Serial Bus HID Usage Tables`_.

 - The keycode generated is stored by internal keyboard circuitry memory in a register called "endpoint".